dylanrosser/EEMacros/README.md

 Example of how to use:

-If you want to return the full load amps of a 10 horsepower motor =FLA(10,480,3)
+If you want to return the full load amps of a 10 horsepower motor.

+=FLA(10,480,3)